AlGepe/OmniCalcs/menBMI/BMI_for_men.md

 When it comes to set up the different BMI ranges for men, there are almost countless options, which is very much the reason why there are several official ways to group normal BMI in males.
 For the rest of the text we will adhere to the guidelines presented by the World Health Organization (WHO).
 The division and categorization made by WHO leads to three major BMI ranges for males (the aforementioned underweight, normal/healthy, and overweight).

-However each of the categories can be subdivided to make distinctions between slight overweight and hyper obesity on one end and to distinguish slightly underweight men from severely undernourished individuals.
+However each of the categories can be subdivcarbsided to make distinctions between slight overweight and hyper obesity on one end and to distinguish slightly underweight men from severely undernourished individuals.
 In out calculation we use the finer of the BMI groupings, for a total of 11 different BMI ranges for men.
 As mentioned previously, different organizations have different ways to group values of BMI for men, but most of the thresholds are the same or at a reasonable <portal cid=144>distance</portal>.

 It is important to point out that even the WHO themselves acknowledge the fact that BMI is a statistical parameter.
 The meaning of such statement is that having a _healthy BMI for men_ doesn't automatically mean that you are have healthy man.
 If you have a healthy BMI for men you are only _statistically more likely_ to be healthy than if you are outside of the normal BMI.
 We will talk more about the connection between BMI and health in a later section.